-recommended monitoring and evaluation system to track effectiveness of climate education and awareness, including the main components of the system, benchmarks and indicators of the educational and climate effect, methods of collecting information, analytical examples used in the Climate Box educational program;

-- measuring and assessment materials - tests, tasks, assignments that can be used to monitor and evaluate the improvement of the level of climate change knowledge of students.
+- recommended monitoring and evaluation system to track effectiveness of climate education and awareness, including the main components of the system, benchmarks and indicators of the educational and climate impacts , methods of collecting information, analytical examples used in the Climate Box educational program; - evaluation materials tests, tasks, assignments that can be used to monitor and evaluate the improvement of the level of climate change knowledge of students.

-Recommended number of learning hours: 8, including 4 hours for section 2.1., 3 hours for section 2.2. and 1 hour for section 2.3.
+Recommended number of learning hours: Eight- four hours for section 2.1, three hours for section 2.2 and one hour for section 2.3.